15 Best Things to Do in Canyonlands National Park

 Arches National Park

-Arches National Park is, by and large, the busier of Moab’s two National Parks.
+The biggest difference between Arches National Park and Canyonlands National Park is size, which affects congestion, and it’s why Arches is, by and large, the busier of Moab’s two National Parks!

-This is because the vast majority of the best things to do within Arches are all concentrated off the 18.4-mile (29.6 km) Arches National Park Road, the one and only paved road in the park.
+This is because the vast majority of the best things to do within Arches National Park are all concentrated off the 18.4-mile (29.6 km) Arches National Park Road—the one and only paved road that cuts through the park.

-Therefore, most visitors in Arches are essentially visiting the same places/ trails off this scenic drive, with the exception of a few backcountry destinations.
+For this reason, most visitors in Arches are essentially visiting the same places and trails off the scenic drive, with the exception of a few backcountry destinations.

 Read My Separate Post: Arches National Park